 Maynooth University is a research-intensive university with scholarly strengths in humanities, social sciences, natural sciences, information and communications technology, teacher education, business and law.
-The University has approximately 15,200 (2021/2022) students enrolled in programmes in the arts, humanities, social sciences including business and law and in science and engineering.
+The University had approximately 15,700 (2022/2023) students enrolled in programmes in the arts, humanities, social sciences including business and law and in science and engineering.

 The approach to quality in the University supports and is embedded in the University's strategic planning, with the objective of impacting positively on the quality of research and scholarship, teaching, the student experience and external engagement over the coming years.
 The scope of the Maynooth University Framework for Quality comprehends the range of quality assurance and enhancement processes, which provide for quality assurance and continuous improvement of research and scholarship, teaching and learning and the related services provided by the University.
-The Framework acknowledges but does not attempt to catalogue the very wide array of other strategic initiatives, policy instruments, planning and improvement processes, which support quality.
+The Framework acknowledges but does not attempt to catalogue the very wide array of other strategic initiatives, policy instruments, planning and improvement processes, institutional learning activities, and internal and external validation and audit processes, which support quality.

-The Maynooth University Framework for Quality builds on the experience acquired and embedded over the past two decades to support the achievement of the vision and strategies that comprise the University Strategic Plan 2018-2022, and in particular the major initiatives planned for the coming years.
+The Maynooth University Framework for Quality builds on the experience acquired and embedded over almost three decades and is supportive of the achievement of the vision and strategies that comprise the University Strategic Plan 2023-2028.
 It is also cognisant of, and responsive to, the national legal context and statutory guidelines, annual reporting requirements and international standards as expressed in the ESGs.
 Throughout the Framework, the term 'quality' is used to represent both quality assurance and quality enhancement, as two necessary and complementary dimensions.

-The critical importance of quality for the University is confirmed by the governance structure with oversight and governance provided a joint committee of the Academic Council and the Governing Authority.
+The critical importance of quality for the University is confirmed by the governance structure with oversight and governance provided by a joint committee of the Academic Council and the Governing Authority.